marellocommerce/marello-application/README.md

 Requirements
 ------------

-This package requires you to have OroCommerce 1.5.x or above installed, with the exception of 3.0 version, in order to extend the API Data resources
+This package requires you to have OroCommerce 4.1.x or above installed, in order to extend the API Data resources

 Installation instructions
 ------------